oayanda/ANSIBLE-DYNAMIC-ASSIGNMENTS-INCLUDE-AND-COMMUNITY-ROLES/project_13.md

 ![new branch](./images/7.png)

-In the ansible-config-mgt directory run the code in the snippet below.
+In the ansible-config-mgt directory run the code in the snippet below to create and start working on a new branch.

 ```bash
 git init